Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Fork the exercises module repo

-Fork the [Javascript-1 exercises](https://github.com/Migracode-Barcelona/exercises-js1) repository to your personal account and clone it.
+Fork the [Javascript/Core Module 1 repository](https://github.com/Migracode-Barcelona/exercises-js1) to your personal account and clone it.
 Find help in the [Migracode GIT Guide](/others/git.html#fork-and-clone-an-existing-project-from-github).
 This is the repo we will use during the first Javascript module, and for homework.

 ### Install Node